-What is LPG | Liquified Petroleum Gas | What is LPG Gas – LP Gas
+What is LPG – LPG Gas – LP Gas | Liquified Petroleum Gas

-What is LPG – LPG gas?
-Liquefied Petroleum Gas – LPG (LP gas) describes flammable hydrocarbon gases including propane, butane and mixtures of these gases.
-Stored as LPG in gas bottles and liquefied through pressurization, it comes from natural gas processing, where it is LPG in gas, and oil refining.
+Stored as LP gas in gas bottles and liquefied through pressurization, it comes from natural gas processing, where it is LPG in gas, and oil refining.
 It is used as LPG in gas heating, cooking and auto fuel, as well as many other applications.

 There are a number of fuel gases that fall under the LPG – LPG gas – product label, including propane, butane (n-butane) and isobutane (i-butane), as well as mixtures of these gases.
-These gases are also referred to as natural gas liquids or NGLs.

-The gas is colourless and odourless until an odorant is added for safety reasons.
-When compressed, it takes liquid form, and when burnt it has a high energy content.
-It can be conveniently stored and transported and is an excellent fuel as LPG in gas heating, cooking, and many other applications.
+Liquefied petroleum gas – LPG (LP gas) can be conveniently stored and transported and is an excellent fuel as LPG in gas heating, cooking, and many other applications.

-Liquid petroleum gas (LP Gas) is not always the same as propane, depending on where you ask the question.
+Propane is always liquified petroleum gas but liquified petroleum gas (LP Gas) is not always the same as propane, depending on where you ask the question.

 Liquid petroleum gas (LPG gas) is the same as propane in both Australia and the USA.